dsasp/Easy3DScoreSupport/en_help.md

 Welcome to Easy3DScore App.

-Perform the following steps to start your first 3D Event.
+Perform the following steps to start your 3D Event.

-- create one or more archers
+- create one or more archer(s)
 - create a 3D course (optional)
-- checkout the built-in scoring systems
+- review built-in scoring systems
 - start a new event

 ## Creating archers